barruumrex/elixir_hack_night/hack_bot/README.md

 # HackBot

-Create a slackbot using elixir
+Create a Slack bot using Elixir

 ## Installation